Last Updated on April 1, 2022

 what are country overshoot days?

 That said, not all countries have an overshoot day.
-A country will only have an overshoot day if their ecological footprint per person is greater than global biocapacity per person (1.6 global hectare – gha).
+A country will only have an overshoot day if its ecological footprint per person is greater than global biocapacity per person (1.6 global hectare – gha).

 6 tips to #movethedate on earth overshoot day